 The Plan of Reorganization provides the right for the Company to call, and the Company or its designee to redeem warrants that are not exercised timely, as specified in the Plan, by transferring a \$0.10 redemption fee to the former holders.
 Certain individuals desiring to become a Company designee to redeem warrants have deposited redemption fees with the Company that, when warrants are redeemed, will be forwarded to the former warrant holders at their last known address 30 days after the last warrant of a class is exercised, or earlier at the discretion of the Company.
 The Company has arranged for a service to process the redemption fees in offset to an equal amount of liability.

 In prior years the Series A and Series C redemption fees have been distributed through DTCC into holder's brokerage accounts or directly to the holders and are no longer outstanding.
+On April 14, 2017, the remaining Series B warrants were exercised for 4,500 shares of common stock.
+The Company announced on April 17, 2017 that warrant holders to whom approximately 3,000,000 Series B Warrants were originally issued will receive the \$0.10 per warrant redemption payment per the Plan.
+Payment of the Series B redemption fee was made by the Company's redemption service and funded personally by Chet Billingsley who has assumed liability for paying the warrant redemptions.
+For warrant holders who had deposited their Series B warrants with a broker their redemption payments were processed electronically on April 20, 2017 through the DTCC participant system.
+Payment to other Series B warrant holders who have presented their Series B warrants to the Company were mailed directly to the warrant holder by April 20, 2017.

-In addition, subsequent to March 31, 2017 the remaining Series B warrants were redeemed and the redemption fees were distributed in the same manner, see Note 21.
-Once the D warrants have been fully redeemed the fees for the D warrant series will likewise be distributed.
+Once the D warrants have been fully redeemed and exercised the fees for the D warrant series will likewise be distributed.
 The President and CEO, Chet Billingsley has agreed to assume liability for paying the redemption fees and therefore warrant redemption fees received are retained by the Company for operating costs.
-Should Mr. Billingsley be incapacitated or otherwise become unable to pay the warrant redemption fees, the Company will remit the warrant liability to former holders from amounts due him which are sufficient to cover the redemption fee at March 31, 2017 and December 31, 2016.
+Should Mr. Billingsley be incapacitated or otherwise become unable to pay the warrant redemption fees, the Company will remit the warrant redemption fees to former holders from amounts due Mr. Billingsley from the Company which are sufficient to cover the redemption fee at June 30, 2017 and December 31, 2016.